2027 FIFA Women's World Cup: Voting

-The voting took place on 17 May 2024, during the 74th FIFA Congress in Bangkok, and it was opened to 207 eligible members.
-The Brazilian bid won with 119 valid ballots, while the Belgium–Germany–Netherlands bid received 78 valid ballots.
-Costa Rica, Curaçao, Dominican Republic, Namibia, Nigeria, Sudan, and Togo voted for abstention, Libya did not vote for any of the options, while Norway and the Philippines were unable to vote due to technical difficulties.
+Voting for the host took place on 17 May 2024, during the 74th FIFA Congress in Bangkok, and it was open to 207 eligible member associations.
+The Brazilian bid won with 119 ballots, while the Belgium–Germany–Netherlands bid received 78 ballots.
+Costa Rica, Curaçao, Dominican Republic, Namibia, Nigeria, Sudan, and Togo abstained from the vote, Libya did not vote for either candidate, and Norway and the Philippines were unable to vote due to technical difficulties.